nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Bioactive:** Pertaining to materials that actively support biological processes.

-### Expanded Definition and Usage\nNano-hydroxyapatite-collagen is extensively used in regenerative medicine for its superior biocompatibility, osteoconductivity, and ability to mimic the natural bone matrix.
+### Expanded Definition and Usage:
+Nano-hydroxyapatite-collagen is extensively used in regenerative medicine for its superior biocompatibility, osteoconductivity, and ability to mimic the natural bone matrix.
 This makes it ideal for applications such as bone grafting, where immediate structural support and long-term biological integration are critical.
 In dental applications, it enhances the integration of implants with the jawbone, promoting faster healing and stronger fixation.

+### Expanded Definition and Usage:
-### Conclusion\nThe lexical dictionary entry for \"nano-hydroxyapatite-collagen\" not only defines a critical biomaterial in modern medicine but also enriches the understanding of its classification, relationships, and applications.
+The lexical dictionary entry for \"nano-hydroxyapatite-collagen\" not only defines a critical biomaterial in modern medicine but also enriches the understanding of its classification, relationships, and applications.
 This comprehensive approach to lexicography ensures that medical professionals and researchers can accurately communicate and build upon concepts related to this important biomaterial.","navyblue;border:1px solid; padding:20px; border-radius:8px; background-color:#f0f8ff;">

 ### Lexical Dictionary Entry: Nano-Hydroxyapatite